-These two were just voted the BEST countries in the world to have a childhood
+These two countries were voted the BEST in the world to have a childhood

 Thinking about starting a family?

-Then you might be intrested to know that Save the Children has just revealed the best places to have a childhood as part of the ‘End of Childhood’ index the charity has compiled.
+Then you might be interested to know that Save the Children has just revealed the best places to have a childhood as part of the ‘End of Childhood’ index the charity has compiled.

 The report was conducted to highlight the ‘700 million’ children worldwide who Save The Children say have had their childhood ended too soon.